Berhanu AdmassuChief of Party

-Berhanu has worked on community-based programs with pastoralist communities in Ethiopia, Sudan and Kenya and is an expert on livestock policy reforms related to poverty reduction.
+Berhanu Admassu is an expert on livestock policy reforms related to poverty reduction.
 He has more than 30 years of academic research, project management and advisory experience in Ethiopia and internationally and has been leading teams and coordinating/managing programs for over 25 years with progressive increases in program scope and complexity.
-His extensive experience of working directly with marginalized African communities, particularly in pastoralist areas, enables him to link realities at community level to the concerns and objectives of policy makers.
+His extensive experience working directly with marginalized African communities, particularly in pastoralist areas, enables him to link realities at the community level to the concerns and objectives of policy makers.

-He holds a DVM degree in Veterinary Medicine from the University of Addis Ababa and a Masters degree in Tropical Veterinary Medicine from the University of Edinburgh and has applied this knowledge in national and regional level animal disease surveillance and monitoring program.
+He holds a D.V.M. from the University of Addis Ababa and a master’s degree in tropical veterinary medicine from the University of Edinburgh.